kewne/kewne.github.com/about.md

 title: About Me
 layout: default
 ---
-My name is Jo„o Cabrita and I'm a portuguese born software developer.
+My name is Jo√£o Cabrita and I'm a portuguese born software developer.